Don’t Ruin My Witness

 1. I am not a tool of the kingdom; I am a child of the King.

-We know that Jesus would leave the 99 to go after the 1, but He will not do that at the expense of the ninety-nine.
+We know that Jesus would leave the ninety-nine to seek out the one who is lost, but He wouldn’t do so at the expense of the majority.
 Jesus said He would leave them in an open field, a place where they would be safe (Luke 15:4).
-Let’s not get so carried away about winning over the lost that we forget the value God has in us who are already His.
-We are children of the King (Romans 8:14).
-He wants us to know that all that He has is ours (Luke 15:31).
-He loves to use us, but that is because He loves to be with us.
-Let’s not get so concerned with our witness, that we forget God enjoys us.
+It’s crucial not to become so consumed with winning over the lost that we forget our immense value in God’s eyes as His beloved children (Romans 8:14).
+He wants us to recognize that everything He possesses is also ours (Luke 15:31).
+He delights in using us, but it’s primarily because He loves being in our presence.
+Let’s not become overly fixated on our witness to the point of forgetting that God takes immense joy in our company.

 2. People are never projects but objects of our love.